Dash-Industry-Forum/Identifiers/README.md

 To make a valid Pull Request, it boils down to:

 1. Choosing the right CSV file corresponding to your identifier
-2. Modifying the chosen CSV file with your proposed identifier according to the patter above
+2. Modifying the chosen CSV file with your proposed identifier according to the pattern above
 3. Committing your changes
 4. Submitting the Pull Request

-## Maintainer
+## For maintainer

 Whenever there is a commit added to this repository, it triggers the CI script .travis.yml.
 This script execute a HTTP call to trigger the DASH-IF website